EvanHelstrom/EvanHelstrom/README.md

 [![Header](https://github.com/EvanHelstrom/EvanHelstrom/blob/95355f7ab4c8079cb865fade54b15ef9a48d5eb7/Software%20Engineer.png "Header")](https://www.linkedin.com/in/evanquist/)
 # Hi Everyone!
 - 👋 Hi, I’m @EvanHelstrom, but you can call me Evan!
-I'm a second year Computer Science major with two minors in Data Science and Finance and aspiring Software Engineer!
+I'm a third year Computer Science major with two minors in Data Science and Finance and aspiring Software Engineer!
 I've worked on real projects for organizations like [State Farm](), [JoshuaOneNine](https://joshuaonenine.media/) and the [McLean County Small Business Development Center](https://www.mcleancosbdc.org/)!
 My favorite languages are Python and Java but I am proficient in several others!
 I love to compete in Hackathons and spread the word of programming across all fields, and am always looking for new competitions to partake in!